Firdous Bamji

 Firdous Bamji is an Indian-born actor and writer.

-Early life
+Early life and education

-Bamji was born in Bombay, India, to a Parsi family that was residing in Bahrain.
+Firdous Bamji was born in Bombay, India, to a Zoroastrian Parsi family that was residing in Bahrain.
 His father, Esadvaster, was the regional representative for Norwich Union Life Insurance Society.
 His mother, Roshan, was a homemaker, and both his parents were active in various civic organizations.

-Education

-Bamji attended St. Christopher's School, Bahrain, a British private school, till the age of ten.
+Bamji attended St. Christopher's School, Bahrain, a British private school, until the age of ten.
 In 1977, he and his two brothers were sent to Kodaikanal International School, an American boarding school in the mountains of South India.

 He later attended the University of North Carolina, Greensboro, and the University of South Carolina, where he obtained a bachelor's degree in journalism and a Master of Fine Arts.